 Multiple columns are merged into one composite primary key.

 If you select a business key, you must also specify the business key column.

 add param You can click add param to add a row.
 In each row, specify the column parameter and parameter value.
 For more information, see Mapping parameters in the Elasticsearch documentation.Note DTS supports only the parameters that are displayed in the column param drop-down list.

 - In the lower-right corner of the page, click Precheck.
 Note

 - Before you can start the data synchronization task, DTS performs a precheck.
 You can start the data synchronization task only after the task passes the precheck.

-- After you troubleshoot the issues based on the causes, you can run a precheck again.
+- After you troubleshoot the issues based on the causes, run a precheck again.

 Check the index and data